 - Loaded with antioxidants: Aside from Vitamin C and manganese, cabbage really shines with phytonutrients, which are natural compounds that help prevent damage to your body’s cells.

-- An anti-inflammatory superstar: With it’s strong strong anti-inflammatory agents such as sulforaphane and glutamine, cabbage can reduce irritation, pain, fever, and other bodily disorders.
+- An anti-inflammatory superstar: With its strong anti-inflammatory agents such as sulforaphane and glutamine, cabbage can reduce irritation, pain, fever, and other bodily disorders.

 - Great for digestion: Cabbage has 1 gram of fiber for every 10 calories.
 That helps fill you up, in a good way.
 It also keeps you regular, and it could help lower your “bad” (LDL) cholesterol and control your blood sugar.